 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
 The Board of Trustees and Resources Committee both meet 4 times during the year and the Academy Effectiveness Committee meets 3 times a year.
-However, due to COVID-19, there was the need to hold extra Board and Resources Committee meetings so that the Trustees could support the school during lockdown and the reopening of the School in September.
-Trustees were requested to attend appropriate sub-committee meetings which they were not formal members of so that appropriate decisions could be made quickly.
+However, due to COVID-19, there was the need to hold an extra Full Board and incorporate Academic Effectiveness and Resources meetings into Full Board meetings so that the Trustees could support the school during lockdown and the reopening of the school in September.
+Trustees were requested to attend appropriate subcommittee meetings which they were not formal members of so that appropriate decisions could be made quickly.
 These attendances have been incorporated into the report for the respective meetings.